-MAJOR: Describe and apply key aspects of international environmental policy and management, including policy-making stages, principles, politics, dilemmas, regulatory regimes, history and approaches, as well as management practices.
+Students are able to describe and apply key aspects of international environmental policy and management, including policy-making stages, principles, politics, dilemmas, regulatory regimes, history and approaches, as well as management practices.

-OUTCOME: Describe and apply advanced scientific principles, theories, and practices to international environmental issues.
+Students are able to describe and apply advanced scientific principles, theories, and practices to international environmental issues.

-MAJOR: Describe and apply key aspects of international environmental law, including its history, sources, structure, dynamics, strengths, limitations, and new directions.
+Students are able to describe and apply key aspects of international environmental law, including its history, sources, structure, dynamics, strengths, limitations, and new directions.

-MAJOR: Describe and apply a broad range of economic arguments, tools, and analysis to international environmental policy issues that account for political constraints and address issues of both efficiency and equity.
+Students are able to describe and apply a broad range of economic arguments, tools, and analysis to international environmental policy issues that account for political constraints and address issues of both efficiency and equity.

-MAJOR: In-depth knowledge of a specific focal area relevant to international environmental policy.
+Students demonstrate in-depth knowledge of a specific focal area relevant to international environmental policy.

-MAJOR: Ability to communicate on a professional level via spoken and written word, in English and at least one additional language, to a broad range of stakeholders across multiple disciplines and using a variety of mediums.
+Students demonstrate an ability to communicate on a professional level via spoken and written word, in English and at least one additional language, to a broad range of stakeholders across multiple disciplines and using a variety of mediums.

-MAJOR: Ability to translate complex environmental policy problems into suitable research questions, then design and implement a robust social science research project capable of answering the questions.
+Students demonstrate an ability to translate complex environmental policy problems into suitable research questions, then design and implement a robust social science research project capable of answering the questions.